THE SPINNAKER TOWER

-The Spinnaker Tower which opened in October 2005, is situated right on the edge of Portsmouth Harbour on the waterfront of the Gunwharf Quays development.
+The Spinnaker Tower, Portsmouth which opened in October 2005, is situated on the edge of Portsmouth Harbour on the waterfront of the Gunwharf Quays Shopping development.

-It is higher than the London Eye, Blackpool tower and Big Ben and at 170m is the tallest publicly accessible structure in the UK, outside of London.
+It is higher than the London Eye, Blackpool Tower and Big Ben and at 170m is one of the tallest publicly accessible structures in the UK, outside of London.

-The tower was originally conceived as part of the Millennium projects, intended to celebrate the move into the new Millennium in the year 2000.
+The Spinnaker Tower was originally conceived as part of the Millennium projects, intended to celebrate the move into the new Millennium in the year 2000.

-Work on the construction of the tower began in November 2001 with a concrete dam built as protection of the site from the sea, then 84, 1m square piles were driven into the seabed that form the foundations for the tower.
+Work on the construction of the Spinnaker Tower began in November 2001 with a concrete dam built as protection of the site from the sea, then 84, 1m square piles were driven into the seabed that form the foundations for the tower.

 The legs of the tower, constructed out of steel reinforced concrete, were formed using a process known as slip forming.
-The slip form tooling was built in Austria, it involves the use of hydraulic cylinders which control the wooden shuttering and allow continuous concrete pouring.
-The construction of the legs continued until September 2003.
+The slip form tooling was built in Austria, it involves the use of hydraulic cylinders which control the wooden shuttering and allow continuous concrete pouring, the tower legs were completed in September 2003.

-In January 2005 the top section of the tower was assembled, this part of the tower is constructed as a tubular steel frame, coated in glass reinforced plastic.
+In January 2005 the top section of the tower was assembled, this part of the Spinnaker Tower is constructed as a tubular steel frame, coated in glass reinforced plastic.
 Shortly after this the tower crane used throughout the build was removed.

 The tower opened for business in October 2005, offering panoramic views across Portsmouth Harbour, across the Solent to the Isle of Wight and far beyond.The viewing distances on a clear day are up to 23 miles.
 The Spinnaker Tower has three viewing decks.

-- Deck1 is at a height of 100m, has full height glass walls and gives you the opportunity to complete the Sky Walk across the glass floor.
+- Deck 1 is at a height of 100m, has full height glass walls and features the Sky Walk where you can walk across the glass floor.

 - Deck 3, known as the 'Sky Deck' is at 110m high and is open to the elements.

-For more, stunning and surprising pictures like this one visit our Spinnaker Tower Gallery.
+For more, stunning and surprising pictures visit our Spinnaker Tower Gallery.